St. Thomas College, Thrissur

-St. Thomas' College (Autonomous), Thrissur is a government aided college located in Thrissur, Kerala, India.
-It is founded by Mar Adolph Medlycott in 1889.
-It is the oldest college in the Erstwhile Princely State of Cochin and present day Thrissur district.
-It is the second private college to be recognised as a first grade college under the University of Madras.
-It is the first Catholic college in Kerala and is conducted by the Syro-Malabar Catholic Archdiocese of Thrissur.The college is affiliated with the University of Calicut.
-The College attained Autonomous status in 2014 and was recognised as College with Potential for Excellence by University Grants Commission in 2016.
-The College was accredited with A++ grade in its fourth cycle of National Assessment and Accreditation Council (NAAC) accreditation, scoring CGPA of 3.70 on four point scale in October 2022.
+St. Thomas College (Autonomous), Thrissur, is a government-aided Catholic college located in Thrissur, Kerala, India.
+Established as a college in 1918, the college is considered to be one of the oldest and premier instituitions of higher education in Princely State of Cochin.
+It is the first Catholic college in Kerala and is conducted by the Syro-Malabar Catholic Archdiocese of Thrissur.
+The college is affiliated with the University of Calicut.

+The college attained Autonomous status in 2014 and was recognised as College with Potential for Excellence by University Grants Commission in 2016.
+The college was accredited with A++ grade in its fourth cycle of National Assessment and Accreditation Council (NAAC) accreditation, scoring CGPA of 3.70 on a four-point scale in October 2022.
+It is ranked 57th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 History

-Started as a lower secondary school in 1889, the founder, the first Vicar Apostolic of Thrissur, Adolphus Edwin Medlycott, named it St. Thomas’ College.
-The college started to function in the compound of present day Bishop's House compound.
-In 1919, it was raised to a second grade college in arts, affiliated to the University of Madras.

-The college was elevated as a first grade college under University of Madras in April 1925 and it is the second non-government college in Kerala to achieve that status, Union Christian College, Aluva being the first.
+Started as a lower secondary school in 1889, the founder, the first Vicar Apostolic of Thrissur, Mar Adolphus Edwin Medlycott, named it St. Thomas’ College.
+The college started to function in the compound of present-day Bishop's House compound.
+In 1918, it was raised to a second-grade college in arts, affiliated to the University of Madras.
+The college was elevated as a first-grade college by the University of Madras in April 1925, and it is the second non-government college in Kerala to achieve that status.

-The buildings of the College were constructed in a phased manner.
-Rev. Medlycott has given a description about the College at the time of his return in 1896 as below:
+The buildings of the college were constructed in a phased manner.
+Rev. Medlycott has given a description about the college at the time of his return in 1896 as below:

 The first building of the college is the one which is having the tower.
 Menacherry Hall was built in the year 1941.
 The Science Block (present day Academic Block on the opposite side of the road) was built in 1956.

 In 2004, St. Thomas' was accredited with a B++ grade by NAAC, an autonomous organization instituted by the UGC.
-In September 2010, The college was re-accredited with A grade by NAAC.
-The College attained A Grade in its NAAC reaccreditation in 2016.
+In September 2010, the college was re-accredited with A grade by NAAC.
+The college attained A Grade in its NAAC reaccreditation in 2016.
 In October 2022, the college attained A++ grade in its fourth cycle of NAAC accreditation.

-The year 2018-2019 was celebrated as Sathyaprayan 1919-2019, the centennial as second grade college and the commemoration was inaugurated by Honourable President of India, Shri Ram Nath Kovind on 7 August 2018.
+The year 2018-2019 was celebrated as Sathyaprayan 1919-2019, the centennial as second grade college and the commemoration was inaugurated by Shri Ram Nath Kovind, President of India, on 7 August 2018.